 • Spread a tarp on the ground to make cleanup easy (simply spray it off with the hose when you’re finished).

-• If you plan to light your jack-o-lanterns with real candles, sprinkle a little cinnamon on the lids.
-This adds warm, spicy notes to the roasting pumpkin scent.
+• If you plan to light your jack-o-lanterns with real candles, sprinkle a little cinnamon on the pumpkins' lids.
+This adds warm, spicy notes to the roasted pumpkin scent.

 2. Grill Pumpkin Seeds